OxHobbs/Adam/README.md

 for a detailed view of what changes have happened within the module, refer to the source code repository in the VCS.

+### v0.4.0

+* Implemented the external cmdlets: Set-MetricForwardingToOMS and New-MetricEmailAlertRules

+### v0.3.0

+* Fixed an issue where an empty folder in the module causes failures on importing.

 ### v0.2.0

 * Added the ability to specify which subscription the VMs and LA workspace exists.